ShervanGharari/GIS_examples/apptainer/README.md

 The docker image for grass can be found here. https://grass.osgeo.org/download/docker/

+If needed load the necessary module for example `module reset; module purge; module load StdEnv/2020 gcc/9.3.0 apptainer` or install `apptainer`.

-navigate to the given directory and pull and run the grass image using apptainer
+navigate to the given directory and pull and run the grass image using apptainer.

 ```
 cd ~/scratch